CS4224-Distributed-Databases/cass/README.md

 - [Wayne Seah](https://github.com/wayneswq)

 ## Project Summary
-This learning tasks for this project is
+This learning tasks for this project are
 - Install a distributed database system on a cluster of machines
 - Design a data model and implement transactions to support an application
 - Benchmark the performance of an application